 Agencies provide services within communities.
 It is essential for social workers to have an understanding of the agencies in which they work and the communities they serve.
-This assignment requires you to become familiar with the organization, the services you can provide for your clients and the parameters that guide your engagement and eventual interventions with your clients.
+This assignment requires you to become familiar with the organization, the services you can provide for your clients, the parameters that guide your engagement and eventual interventions with your clients, and the process of growing self-awareness in supervision.